There are 2 things to know about food today compared to the 1940s:

 - Disease prevention.
 Using plants as medicine, such as the neem tree (in Swahili language, it’s known as ‘the tree that cures forty’, meaning forty diseases).

 - Better nutrition.
-Shifting to eating more nutrient-dense foods such as kale and medicinal plants such as moringa, rather than less nutritious foods such as corn, which is currently being over-consumed in many parts of the world.
+Shifting to eating more nutritious foods such as kale and local medicinal plants such as moringa, rather than less nutritious foods such as corn, which is currently being over-consumed in many parts of the world.

 - Growing food.
 Growing their food and medicinal plants using biointensive organic gardening methods.
 Growing biointensively is more physical work, but it’s highly productive, sustainable and affordable.